 • Your everyday costs like food, electricity, and internet bills

 • Payments for informal supports.
-This is because they don’t meet the NDIS funding criteria.
-Payments for informal supports won’t meet the NDIS funding criteria in any situation.
+This is because payments for informal supports won’t meet the NDIS funding criteria in any situation

 • Supported independent living